Q: What do you call an acid with an attitude?

 Tutorials

-While there’re no practicals, MSE160 tutorials are hosted once a week.
-The TAs briefly discuss the previous week’s lecture material, and most of the tutorial is spent discussing practice problems similar to those on exams.
+MSE160 tutorials happen once a week.
+The TAs briefly discuss the previous week’s lecture material, and most of the tutorial is spent discussing practice problems like those on exams.
 For our year, these were the only practice problems provided to students outside of the problem sets, and tutorial slides were not posted afterwards.
 If this is also the case for your class, make sure you pay good attention to how these tutorial problems are solved, and take good notes as they are excellent preparation for exams.
+(MSE160 doesn’t have practicals.)

 Assessments

-MSE160’s textbook has weekly questions ranging from easy conceptual facts, to challenging questions, which strengthen your ability to visualize and calculate material properties.
+MSE160’s textbook has weekly questions ranging from easy conceptual facts to challenging questions that strengthen your ability to visualize and calculate material properties.
 These marked assignments also serve as valuable study aids before midterms and final assessments.

 In addition, there are a couple problem sets and quizzes throughout the semester.
 The problem sets usually consist of a couple calculation questions covered in lecture and are fairly straightforward.
 The quizzes are available for 24 hours; however, once you start, you only have 30 minutes to complete them.
-You’re allowed to access lecture notes as well as the textbook during these quizzes so make sure you use them.
+You’re allowed to access lecture notes as well as the textbook during these quizzes.

 Midterms & Exams

 MSE160 usually has one midterm and a final.
 The exams are very much based on your ability to apply the correct course concepts and solve application-based problems.
-You will be provided with a formula sheet showcasing some important constants, a few formulas, as well as the periodic table.
+You’ll be provided with a formula sheet showcasing some important constants, a few formulas, and the periodic table.

 To see past exams for MSE160, see the SKULE Exam Repository.